Modals (also called modal verbs, modal auxiliary verbs, modal

 He can goes out tonight.

-2. They are ALWAYS followed by an infinitive without to (base form);
+followed by an infinitive without to (base form);

 She should STUDY for the test.